 Surgical errors cause brain injury, family awarded $1.23 million

-Posted on behalf of The Bell Law Firm, PLLC on Apr 12, 2012 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on Apr 12, 2012 in Medical Malpractice

 It can be very difficult for plaintiffs to prevail in a medical malpractice case.
 How difficult?
 In 2005, the U.S. Department of Justice's statistical bureau studied medical malpractice trials nationwide and found that plaintiffs prevailed less than 25 percent of the time.
 Unfortunately, the percentage would be much lower if every plaintiff who couldn't overcome the barriers erected to keep them out of court were counted too.